Pros and Cons of Social Media

 - 5.4 million children stay home on any given day because they fear being bullied.

-Sadly, this can take a toll on young minds.
+Sadly, the cons of social media can take a toll on young minds.
 Suicide remains among the leading causes of death of children under age 14.
 In most cases, young people die from hanging.

 - Suicide rates among 10- to 14-year-olds have grown more than 50 percent over the last three decades, according to the American Association of Suicidology.